LocaChange PC User Guide

 2. If it still doesn't work, please refresh the phone status and try again: Go to [Settings] - [General] - [Reset] - [Reset Location & Privacy] > Restart your device and try again.

-Location automatically reset?
+Issue 2: Location automatically reset?

 1. Please ensure the Bluetooth connection is stable.